vwade/node-builder/README.md

 ## Next steps

 With interactive ports and connection flows shipped, the focus stays on **Edge routing**.
-The routing helper now blends straight connectors into quadratic curves, reports curvature metrics, and the React layer inflates node hitboxes so edges detour around obstacles by default (or via `build_node_obstacles` for custom shells).
-Route options can now declare `ignore_obstacle_ids` so start/end nodes get excluded while intermediate blockers still enforce detours.
-Next up: pressure-test the heuristics, expose developer diagnostics, and then tackle the keyboard and theming layers.
+The routing helper now blends straight connectors into quadratic curves, reports curvature metrics, detours around configured obstacles, and surfaces sampled diagnostics so developers can inspect clearance and path fidelity.
+Next up: feed those diagnostics into lightweight overlays, benchmark the heuristics against sample graphs, and then tackle the keyboard and theming layers.

 ## Automation roadmap